gctools-outilsgc/aurora-website/src/docs/en/profile/logic.md

 ### Organization

-By default everyone is a part of the "Global Organization" by when a profile is created.
-This default organizaiton contains everyone who is not directly associated to an existing organization.
+By default, everyone is a part of the "Global Organization" when a profile is created.
+This default organizaiton contains everyone who is not directly associated to a specific organization.

 **You can:**
 * Join an organization directly without identifying a supervisor.
-This will list you as in the Organizations Default Team.
+This will list you as in the organization's Default Team.
 * Join an organization by identifying another user as your supervisor who is a part of the organization you want to join

 **You can not:**